TradingView Integration for Signals and Strategies (distribution)

 -

-- In your TradingView alert settings, select the Webhook URL option and copy the parameter from Anny, then paste it into your TradingView alert.
+TradingView: In your TradingView alert settings, select the Webhook URL option and copy the parameter from Anny, then paste it into your TradingView alert.
 Similarly, for the Message field, copy the parameter from Anny and paste it into your TradingView alert.

-Python can also be used but we do not provide support, you need to contact TradingView support. - Anny will create the SIGNAL with the parameters defined in TradingView's message.
+Python can also be used but we do not provide support, you need to contact TradingView support.

 Templates: